 A few quick ascents come from the Winkel valley, lying on the north-eastern side of the massif.
 It can be reached from the road over Nassfeld Pass / Passo Pramolo.
 Just below the saddle, on the Italian side, there's a sharp turn (and a hut), where the forrest road deters into the valley.
 The road is closed for public traffic.

 The second even quicker option from the North are many trails which reach the main Carnic Alps ridge from the Austrian side, from the ski arena Nassfeld.
 Many paths, among them the famous Karnischer Hoehenweg / Traversata Carnica, reach there, but forrest roads and alpine meadow roads on the Austrian side are also closed for public traffic.
-The quickest option is the upper station of Madritschen cable way.
+The quickest option is the upper station of Madritschen cable way, reaching 1818 m.
 Another good trailhead is on Rudnig Alm, 1612m, where you can come by car (toll free).

 The whole area is very nice for hiking.
 You can do nice round tours, crossings of the whole massif ar just one-way and back tours.
 Due to high trailheads the tours are short, but from Pontebbana valley you can choose also very long ones.
 From Passo Pramollo / Nassfeld Pass you can also do easy and panoramic hikes along the Madritschen/Madrizze ridge.
 You will gain some 400 meters of altitude, unless coming with a cable-car just on top.
 Going by the ridge avoid the devastated areas due to ski terrains - keep more towards the Italian side.